 The backend for this project is built using Express with a MongoDB database.
 However, the frontend workflow should still apply for any authentication service you use that provides a token.

-You can download the source code from the project’s repository with instructions on how to set up a database and can run the application locally.
+You can download the source code from the project’s repository with instructions on how to set up a database and run the application locally.
 View the live demo here and take a peek at what the final project will look like below:

 To follow along, you’ll need to be familiar with the following: